Search This Blog

 1. Media Files and Metadata

-Is it sufficient to categorize music as digital record music if it is recorded digitally rather than analog?
-"Digital music" encompasses a comprehensive ecosystem of digital technologies, extending beyond the mere recording method to encompass the entire transmission, networking, and playback environment.
+Is it sufficient to categorize music as digitally recorded music if it is recorded digitally rather than analog?
+“Digital music” encompasses a comprehensive ecosystem of digital technologies, extending beyond the mere recording method to encompass the entire transmission, networking, and playback environment.

 To construct a digital music environment, two principal resources must be obtained.
 The first is the media files that record the audio data, and the second is the metadata that connects the media files to the database and provides the necessary instructions for their operation at any given time.
 The term “metadata” refers to a collection of text.

-In the nascent stages of the K-pop industry's transition to digital music, internet music portals were eager to procure these two resources.
-The more swift and straightforward the construction of media files that encoded music data and their metadata, the greater the competitive advantage.
-It is crucial to acknowledge that the K-pop market was predominantly dominated by CD sales, which were compilation albums of hits from various artists.
+In the nascent stages of the K-pop industry’s transition to digital music, internet music portals were eager to procure these two resources.
+The swifter and more straightforward the construction of media files encoding music data and their metadata, the greater the competitive advantage.
+It is crucial to acknowledge that the K-pop market was predominantly driven by CD sales, which included compilation albums featuring hits from various artists.

 The concept of collection libraries resulted in a decline in profits for the major labels, yet this did not deter them from releasing compilation CDs.
 The market had already transformed.
 Subsequently, the advent of networked digital download streaming services precipitated a profound transformation in the industry.